mlugg/adrift/adrift.md

 ### General

 	C2S
-		GAME <name> <hr>             Update the name and human-readable name of this game.
-NOTE: 'name' may not contain whitespace.
+		GAME <name> <hr>             Update the name and human-readable name of this game. 'name' may not contain whitespace.
-		CAT <name> <hr>              Update the active category and its human-readable name.
-NOTE: 'name' may not contain whitespace.
+		CAT <name> <hr>              Update the active category and its human-readable name. 'hr' is optional; if not passed, the server will try and get the human-readable name from its list of known categories. 'name' may not contain whitespace.

+### Categories

+A client may tell the server about its available categories.
+A change to the list of available categories is not performed until a COMMITCATS message is sent.

+	C2S
+		ADDCAT <name> <hr>           Add an available category with the given name and human-readable name.
+		DELCAT <name>                Remove the existing available category with the given name.
+		CLEARCATS                    Clear the list of available categories.
+		COMMITCATS                   Apply the changes to the available category list.

+	S2C
+		CAT <name>                   Request a switch to the given available category.
+Clients are not required to obey this request; if they do, they will send C2S CAT as normal.

 ### Timer